emilysu01/farmersmarket/README.md

 ## Overview
 ### Description
-Users will be able to buy and sell overflow home-grown produce.
+Farmer’s Market (name TBD) is an Android app where users can access a marketplace to buy and sell overflow home-grown produce.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Marketplace App
+- **Mobile:**
-- **Mobile:** Users can use the camera on their phone to take pictures of produce and can use the location services feature to see how close sellers are to them.
+  - Users can use the camera on their phone to take pictures of produce.
+  - Users can use the location services feature on their phone to check how close buyers/sellers are to them
+- **Story:**
-- **Story:** Often times, produce is produced in overflow for one individual family to consume (e.g.: an orange tree produces between 100 to 300 oranges a year) - to prevent food waste and to make some extra money, users can sell their overflow produce.
+  - Sellers: Often, produce is produced in overflow for one individual family to consume (e.g.: an orange tree produces between 100 and 300 oranges a year!).
+To reduce food waste and to make some extra money, users can sell their overflow produce to local community members.
+  - Buyers: Users can buy fresh, home-grown produce (perhaps at a cheaper price) from local community members.
+  - Both buyers and sellers receive environmental (less food waste, less transportation emissions, etc.), economic (extra money for sellers and cheaper produce for buyers), and social (meeting new community members, etc.) benefits from the app.
+- **Market:**
-- **Market:** The app would be more useful for users in warmer climates (e.g.: California or Florida) where produce is often grown in overflow.
-Anyone in these climates could use the app.
+  - Anyone could use the app.
+The app would be useful especially for users in warmer climates where produce is often grown in overflow.
+- **Habit:**
-- **Habit:** Users would be able to buy and sell produce on the app.
-They would likely use it every week when they purchase groceries.
+  - Users would be able to buy and sell produce on the app as frequently as they’d like.
+Users would likely use it every week or however often they purchase groceries.
+- **Scope:**
-- **Scope:** The basic MVP of this app could be completed during the next 5 weeks.
-Additional features can be implemented as time permits.
+  - See below for required and stretch user stories.
+The MVP version of the app can be completed within the next 5 weeks, with additional user stories implemented as time permits.

 ## Product Spec